Social Work and Human Servicesufv.ca/swhs

 Applications are accepted for entrance to the Fall semester only.
 For application deadlines, see Specific intake application process.

 See the Fees and Other Costs section.
-Courses numbered HSER 190, 192, 195, and 196 are offered on a cost-recovery basis with higher tuition fees.
-In addition to tuition and required textbooks, there will be other expenses as well, including criminal record checks and travel to and from practicum sites.
+In addition to tuition and required textbooks, other expenses include criminal record checks, first aid training, and travel to and from practicum sites.